Istanbul Food Guide

 6. Rüstem Pasha Mosque

-Built in the Ottoman era by the chief architect Mimar Sinan.
-It was named for the son-in-law and Grand Vizier of Sultan Suleiman.
-It’s worth a visit as it deviates from traditional Islamic Architecture because it focuses on the inside rather than the exterior.
+Built in the Ottoman era by Mimar Sinan and named for the son-in-law and Grand Vizier of Sultan Suleiman.
+It is worth a visit because it deviates from traditional Islamic architecture: the effort went into the inside rather than the exterior.

 Rüstem Pasha Mosque interior